Preliminary Education Specialist Credential

-All three specialty areas authorize service in grades K-12 and in classes organized primarily for adults through age 22.
-Both specialties include authorization for the teaching of students with autism.
+The MMSN and ESN specialty areas authorize service in grades K-12 and in classes organized primarily for adults through age 22, including the authorization for the teaching of students with autism.
+The D/HH program authorizes service from birth through age 22, which includes the teaching of students with autism.
 All teaching programs at Cal Lutheran are CTC-approved to provide English Learner Authorization.

 - Bachelor’s or higher degree from a regionally accredited college or university

 - Accredited professional preparation program, including successful student teaching